JonasMikhaeil/jonas-mikhaeil.github.io/_pages/cv.md

 * Scholarship holder

-  Merit-based and awarded to fewer than 0.5% of German students to support students that can be expected to make an outstanding contribution to society as a whole.
+  Merit-based and awarded to fewer than **0.5%** of German students with the goal to support young people that can be expected to make an outstanding contribution to society as a whole.

 Reseach experience
 ======